Steven SumnerAssociate Professor of Economics

 Office LocationOlin Hall 213

-- Does corporate goverance determine bank loan portfolio choice?
+- Does corporate goverance determine bank loan portfolio choice?, Journal of Academy of Business and Economics

-- Bank Liabilities and the Monetary Transmission Mechanism
+- Bank Liabilities and the Monetary Transmission Mechanism, Economics Bulletin

-Steve Sumner joined the faculty of the University of San Diego, School of Business Administration in 2003.
-His areas of specialization include Macroeconomics, Monetary Economics, Banking, and Applied Econometrics.
+Steve Sumner joined the faculty of the School of Business Administration at the University of San Diego in 2003.
+His areas of specialization include macroeconomics, monetary economics, banking and applied econometrics.
 Prior to his graduate work he spent several years working at the Federal Reserve Board in Washington D.C.
-He is currently teaching undergraduate courses in Macroeconomics and Money and Banking.
+He is currently teaching undergraduate courses in macroeconomics and money and banking.
 His primary research interest is in understanding the importance of financial intermediation for the distortion of economic shocks to the real economy.